 Zoom

-Zoom is a video communications service that makes it possible for all students and employees of the university to create conference rooms and participate in meetings, seminars and conferences in real time through video and audio.
-Zoom can also be used for remote teaching purposes.
-Zoom rooms created by university staff and students can host a maximum of 300 simultaneous participants.
+Zoom is a video communication service that allows all University staff and students to create meeting rooms and participate in meetings, seminars and conferences in real time through video and sound.
+Zoom is also suitable for remote teaching.
+The Zoom rooms created by University staff and students support a maximum of 300 simultaneous participants.

-Use the browser when preparing a meeting and changing the program’s default settings.
+We recommend using the browser version when preparing a meeting and making changes to the default settings of the software.
 The best browser for using Zoom is Chrome.

-We are investigating the possibility of using Zoom apps securely, but we do not currently accept adding apps to Zoom.
+We are investigating secure ways to use Zoom apps, but at the moment we do not accept the addition of apps to Zoom.

 The University of Helsinki uses the On-Premise (On-Prem) Zoom provided by NORDUnet.
-The service has been implemented in a secure manner and so that all video and audio traffic runs in the Nordic countries on NORDUnet's own servers.
-Only the validation of the Zoom licence takes place through Zoom's own cloud service in the EU.
+The service has been implemented securely, with all video and audio traffic in the Nordic countries running on NORDUnet’s own servers.
+Only the validation of the Zoom licence takes place through Zoom’s own cloud service in the EU.

-You use the University of Helsinki’s On-Prem Zoom when you are logged into Zoom with your university credentials via SSO.
+You use the University of Helsinki’s On-Prem Zoom when you are logged in to Zoom with your University credentials via SSO (Single Sign On).

-In NORDUnet's On-Prem Zoom, some functions, such as cloud recording, are different from those in standard Zoom.
+In NORDUnet’s On-Prem Zoom, some functions, such as cloud recording, differ from those in standard Zoom.

 Servers